 As always, guests at all three of the resorts hotels can make the most of their holiday visit with Extra Magic Hour admission, which grants them entrance into the park one hour earlier than the general public.

-Frank Capra is rumored to have written It’s a Wonderful Life during one of his many stays at this Palm Springs area resort.
+Frank Capra is rumored to have written It’s a Wonderful Life during one of his many stays at this Greater Palm Springs getaway.
 So every year the Spanish-style resort turns, as best it can, into a cactus-dotted version of Bedford Falls, the fictional town where Jimmy Stewart’s George Bailey has his holiday awakening.
 Carolers stroll the grounds while revelers can stop and roast chestnuts at fire pits, look at the decorated windows, and listen for the occasional bell ringing.
-Or, watch the 1946 classic film, projected on an outside wall.
+There’s a spectacular tree-lighting ceremony that takes place every year, as well as dessert-making demonstrations where you can learn how to make peanut brittle and other holiday treats.
+Or, watch the classic 1946 film, projected on an outside wall.
 The resort does not limit itself to Yuletide: There are nightly Menorah lightings in the lobby for all eight nights of Hanukkah.

-The YMCA-run kids club at the resort, meanwhile, is key for keeping little ones occupied while parents do any last-minute holiday shopping, and this is also the prime season for making the most of the Palm Springs area, with its family-friendly activities such as the Living Desert, hiking trails, or the Aerial Tramway.
-To stay in the filmmaker’s favorite suite at La Quinta, ask for the Capra (once known as the San Anselmo), which now features a vintage typewriter.
+For kids, there are Breakfasts with Santa and Mrs. Claus, and the YMCA-run kids’ club at the resort, meanwhile, is key for keeping little ones occupied while parents do any last-minute holiday shopping, and this is also the prime season for making the most of the Palm Springs area, with its family-friendly activities such as the Living Desert, hiking trails, or the Aerial Tramway.
+To stay in the filmmaker’s favorite suite at La Quinta, ask for the Capra (once known as the San Anselmo), which has a gorgeous, palm-framed view of the mountains and now features a vintage typewriter.

 The Hotel Del Coronado boasts of having the first electrically lit outdoor Christmas tree, constructed back in 1904.
 The Queen Anne–style resort in San Diego County still takes its tree very seriously: Once the two-story evergreen goes up in late November, it becomes the focal point for nightly light shows, which project from the hotel’s balconies.
 Take the family on one of the resort’s evening bike tours around quaint Coronado Island, or make “jingle s’mores” in the fire pits out on the sand.
 During the day, the beach and surfing lessons beckon, but so do other activities only available this time of year.